webdev-dave/reddit-museum/README.md

 ## To Do List

-- fix selector bug (when selecting new genre selector still displays "AI")
-- add a loading style for during a genre change when new content is loading
+- add gallery button on click effect
+- make sure that gallery and non gallery media share the same size
+- create loading effect when genre change occurs (or on original loading)
 - move useEffect on fetch request from PostContainer.js to Main.js
-- create loading effect when genre change occurs
 - Oraganize and clean up Redux
 - add box shadow to posts
 - gallery should display a count (img x/of y imgs).
 This requires building a new store slice for posts